thegooddayo/HomeWork/README.md

 Please try and complete the following before next class:
 * clone this repo
-* create a new branch name it after your last name or if you are working as a team, the name of the team `git checkout -b <name of your branch`
+* create a new branch name it after your last name or if you are working as a team, the name of the team \n `git checkout -b <name of your branch`
 * create an a readme.md file explaining your difficulties and how you solved them